Everything You Need to Know About Cairo’s Khan el-Khalili Bazaar

 Shopping

-At Khan el-Khalili you will find every kind of souvenir imaginable, from ubiquitous toy camels and model pyramids to the products of artisan workshops where crafting techniques have remained unchanged for hundreds of years.
-Just imagine: glass lanterns in a myriad jewel-like shades, swathes of exotic fabric and jewelry crafted by master gold and silversmiths.
+At Khan el-Khalili, you will find every kind of souvenir imaginable, from ubiquitous toy camels and model pyramids to the products of artisan workshops where crafting techniques have remained unchanged for hundreds of years.
+Just imagine: glass lanterns in a myriad jewel-like shades, swathes of exotic fabric, and jewelry crafted by master gold and silversmiths.
 If you have fallen in love with Egyptian cuisine during your time in the country, be sure to visit the spice merchants to stock up on the essential ingredients you need to recreate your favorite dishes back home.
-There are distinct areas for gold, copper and spices, but everything else is jumbled together in a gloriously haphazard fashion so that a trip through Khan el-Khalili can feel a lot like stumbling upon Aladdin’s cave.
+There are distinct areas for gold, copper, and spices.
+Still, everything else is jumbled together in a gloriously haphazard fashion so that a trip through Khan el-Khalili can feel a lot like stumbling upon Aladdin’s cave.

-Don’t forget that haggling is expected everywhere in Egypt and Khan el-Khalili is no exception.
+Don’t forget that haggling is expected everywhere in Egypt, and Khan el-Khalili is no exception.
 Bring your best sense of humor and treat the back-and-forth as part of the experience.
-If you’re not sure how to begin, a good rule of thumb is to offer half of the vendor’s initial asking price and then negotiate from there until you settle on a price both parties are happy with.
+If you’re not sure how to begin, a good rule of thumb is to offer half the vendor’s initial asking price, then negotiate from there until you settle on a price both parties are happy with.

 Dining